The Wrestling Album: Production

 Most of the songs were produced by Rick Derringer.
 David Wolff, at the time Cyndi Lauper's manager and boyfriend, was executive producer.
 The album was basically Wolff's concept.
 Jim Steinman composed and produced "Hulk Hogan's Theme", which was used on the Hulk Hogan's Rock 'n' Wrestling cartoon.
-Lauper participated on the album as a backing vocalist on "Real American" (which would eventually become Hulk Hogan's entrance theme) and "For Everybody" as well as producer of "Captain" Lou Albano's track under the pseudonym "Mona Flambé."
+Lauper participated on the album as a backing vocalist on U.S. Express entrance theme "Real American" (which would eventually become Hulk Hogan's entrance theme) and "For Everybody" as well as producer of "Captain" Lou Albano's track under the pseudonym "Mona Flambé."

 The album was reissued in 1998 on CD by Koch Records, who licensed the master rights from Epic/Sony.
 A 30th-anniversary version was released in June 2015 on Sony's Legacy imprint.

-The album's tracks are bridged with commentary from Vince McMahon, "Mean Gene" Okerlund, and Jesse "The Body" Ventura.
-Three singles were issued from the album: "Land of a Thousand Dances" (in a shortened version with overdubbed saxophones), "Grab Them Cakes," and "Don't Go Messin' with a Country Boy."
+The album's tracks are bridged with semiserious and humorous commentary from Vince McMahon, "Mean Gene" Okerlund, and Jesse "The Body" Ventura.
+Three singles were issued from the album: "Land of a Thousand Dances?!!?" (in a shortened version with overdubbed saxophones), "Grab Them Cakes," and "Don't Go Messin' with a Country Boy."
 All three singles were issued in picture sleeves, and featured "Captain Lou's History of Music/Captain Lou" as the B-side.
 "Rowdy" Roddy Piper's track, "For Everybody," was a cover of the Mike Angelo & The Idols song "Fuck Everybody", with all of the profanity removed.
 A year after the album's release, Jim Steinman wrote lyrics to "Hulk Hogan's Theme" and re-released it as "Ravishing," the opening track of Bonnie Tyler's 1986 album Secret Dreams and Forbidden Fire.
+Meat Loaf can be seen briefly playing the drums in the music video for "Land of a Thousand Dances?!!?".

 The gatefold cover features the majority of the WWF's 1985 roster posing in a recording studio, with McMahon, Okerlund and Ventura in the foreground and ring announcer Howard Finkel in the center.
 Lauper can be seen on the back cover wearing a black wig and holding a Rickenbacker guitar.